-The Image Stabilizer will operate.
+- The Image Stabilizer will operate.

-When the picture looks steady in the viewfinder, press the shutter button completely to take the picture.
+- Take the picture.

-- The Image Stabilizer may not be effective if the subject moves at the time of exposure. - The Image Stabilizer may not be effective for excessive shaking such as on a rocking boat.
+- When the picture looks steady in the viewfinder, press the shutter button completely to take the picture.

-- The Image Stabilizer can operate with the focus mode switch set to either < AF> or < MF> - If the camera is mounted on a tripod, you can save battery power by switching the IS switch to <OFF>. - The Image Stabilizer is effective even when the camera is mounted on a monopod. - Some IS lenses enable you to switch the IS mode manually to suit the shooting conditions.
-However, the EF-S18-55mm f/3.5-5.6 IS II switches the IS mode automatically.
+- The Image Stabilizer may not be effective if the subject moves at the time of exposure. - The Image Stabilizer may not be effective for excessive shaking such as on a rocking boat. - The Image Stabilizer can operate with the focus mode switch set to either $\langle AF \rangle$ or $\langle MF \rangle$ . - If the camera is mounted on a tripod, you can save battery power by switching the IS switch to <OFF>. - The Image Stabilizer is effective even when the camera is mounted on a monopod. - Some IS lenses enable you to switch the IS mode manually to suit the shooting conditions.
+However, the EF-S 18-55mm f/3.5-5.6 IS II switches the IS mode automatically.